philipturner/molecular-renderer/Documentation/Tests/tests-high-atom-count.md

 ## Long Distances

-Run a test that hits the pain points of ray tracing.
+Test that hits the pain points of ray tracing.
 Long primary ray traversal times in the DDA, high divergence for AO rays.
 Not exactly stressing the BVH update process.
 Rather, a single unchanging BVH and a rotating camera to detect stuttering.
-Make the test scaleable to different distances and window sizes.
+Scaleable to different distances and window sizes.

 ![Long Distances Benchmark](../LongDistancesBenchmark.png)

 ![Long Distances Benchmark 2](../LongDistancesBenchmark2.png)

+The structure is a hydrogen-passivated, Si(100)-(2×1) lattice generated with [`reconstruction.compile()`](https://github.com/philipturner/HDL/blob/main/Documentation/API/Reconstruction.md).
+The largest setting has 5.6 million atoms, takes over 10 seconds to compile, and causes issues with the GTX 970 running out of memory.

 ## Large Scenes